holoviz/pyviz_comms/README.md

 # pyviz_comms

-Offers a simple bidirectional communication architecture for PyViz tools including support for Jupyter comms in both the classic notebook and Jupyterlab.
+Offers a simple bidirectional communication architecture for HoloViz tools including support for Jupyter comms in both the classic notebook and Jupyterlab.

-There are two installable components in this repository: a Python component used by various PyViz tools and an extension to enable Jupyterlab support.
+There are two installable components in this repository: a Python component used by various HoloViz tools and an extension to enable Jupyterlab support.

 ## Installing the Jupyterlab extension